wizhut/wizjs/docs/lang_singleton.md

 # Lang / Singleton

-Import with `require('wizjs/lang/singleton.js')`.
 In-memory caching of an async function's result, ensuring that it will be called only once.
 Mimics similar python decorators.
 It can easily, be used to store class instance variables.

 ### Module API